opalsecurity/terraform-provider-opal/docs/resources/resource.md

 Optional:

 - `account_id` (String) The id of the AWS account.
 Required for AWS Organizations.
 Requires replacement if changed.
 - `instance_id` (String) The instanceId of the EC2 instance.
-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.
 - `region` (String) The region of the EC2 instance.
-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.

 <a id="nestedatt--remote_info--aws_eks_cluster"></a>